-- (4) The occupational health and safety obligations of an employee shall not discharge the employer from liability in this field. - (5) An employee has the right to: - i) demand that the employer provide working conditions and collective and personal protective equipment conforming to the occupational health and safety requirements; - 2) receive information on working environment hazards, the results of risk assessments of the working environment, the measures implemented to prevent damage to health, the results of medical examinations, and precepts of a labour inspector addressed to the employer; - 3) in case of a serious and unavoidable risk of an accident, stop work and leave his or her workplace or the danger area;
+(4) The occupational health and safety obligations of an employee shall not discharge the employer from liability in this field.

+(5) An employee has the right to:

+1) demand that the employer provide working conditions and collective and personal protective equipment conforming to the occupational health and safety requirements;

+2) receive information on working environment hazards, the results of risk assessments of the working environment, the measures implemented to prevent damage to health, the results of medical examinations, and precepts of the Labour Inspectorate addressed to the employer;

+3) in case of a serious and unavoidable risk of an accident, stop work and leave his or her workplace or the danger area;

-- 4) refuse to carry out work or to stop work the performance of which endangers his or her health or that of other persons or does not allow to comply with environmental safety requirements, promptly notifying the employer or the employer's representative and a working environment representative thereof; - 5) on the decision of a doctor, demand that the employer transfer him or her to another position temporarily or permanently or that the employer ease his or her working conditions temporarily; - 51) request his or her transfer to suitable day-time work if, by a decision of a doctor, the person's working during night-time is inadvisable for reasons of health and the employer has the possibility to transfer the employee to such position; - 6) receive compensation for damage caused to his or her health by the work to the extent provided for in the Law of Obligations Act; - 7) contact a working environment representative, members of the working environment council, an employees' trustee and a labour inspector of the location of the enterprise if, in his or her opinion, the measures implemented and the equipment provided by the employer do not ensure the safety of the working environment.
-[RT I 2009, 5, 35 entry into force 01.07.2009]
+4) refuse to carry out work or to stop work the performance of which endangers his or her health or that of other persons or does not allow to comply with environmental safety requirements, promptly notifying the employer or the employer's representative and a working environment representative thereof;

+5) on the decision of a doctor, demand that the employer transfer him or her to another position temporarily or permanently or that the employer ease his or her working conditions temporarily;

+$5^1$ ) request his or her transfer to suitable day-time work if, by a decision of a doctor, the person's working during night-time is inadvisable for reasons of health and the employer has the possibility to transfer the employee to such position;

+6) receive compensation for damage caused to his or her health by the work to the extent provided for in the Law of Obligations Act;

+7) contact a working environment representative, members of the working environment council, other representatives of employees and the Labour Inspectorate if, in his or her opinion, the measures implemented and the equipment provided by the employer do not ensure the safety of the working environment.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+§ 14.
+Contractual penalty for violation of occupational health and safety requirements

+(1) An employer and an employee, for the purposes of the Employment Contracts Act, may agree upon a contractual penalty for the violation of occupational health and safety requirements on the conditions and pursuant to the procedure provided for in the Law of Obligations Act.

+(2) A contractual penalty shall be agreed upon if the employer has instructed and trained the employee beforehand according to section $13^3$ of this Act.

+(3) A contractual penalty agreement shall be in writing.

+(4) A contractual penalty agreement shall determine the actions of the employee and employer that can be deemed as a violation of occupational health and safety requirements and that can result in a risk to the employee's health.

+(5) A contractual penalty agreed upon for a violation of occupational health and safety requirements by the employee may not exceed the employee's one month's average wage calculated on the basis of the employee's average working day wage.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]